inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 can.
 Considered by many to be a "light" beer.
 All the cans look identical.
 When you take one from the fridge, it opens itself.
 The ingredients list is not on the can.
-If you call to ask about the ingredients, you are told that "you don't need to know."
+If you call to ask about the ingredients, you  told that "you don't need to know."
 A notice on the side reminds you to drag your empties to the trashcan.
 Whoever tells a lie cannot be pure in heart -- and only the pure in heart can make a good soup.